el-esnawy/Recipe-App/README.md

 # Recipe App with Vanilla JS

-Search for over 1,000,000 recipes online
+Search for over 1,000,000 recipes online.

 Recipe Finding Web App using only Vanilla JS.